SHampton22/Travel-Tracker/README.md

 ## Future Additions

-- Add testing to helper function file
+- Add sad path testing
-- Add logout feature
-- Add a slider/glider for vacation display
-- Add page load to inform the user that the page is loading
+- Display user info on hover in navigation bar

 <p align="right">(<a href="#readme-top">back to top</a>)</p>